Food Service

 https://bridgman.nutrislice.com/

 Why apply when breakfast and lunch are free?
 There are other benefits you can receive based on your income.
-Reduced cost for AP testing, athletic fees, Comcast Internet, and AT&T to name a few!
+Reduced cost for AP testing, athletic fees, and Comcast Internet to name a few!

-Deposit online with a credit or debit card online.
+Deposit online with a credit or debit card: https://bridgman.familyportal.cloud/

 Bridgman Food Service Non-Discrimination Policy